arkon/ng-inline-svg/README.md

 ## Usage

-If you'd like to use a module, add `InlineSVGModule` to your list of app module imports:
+Add `InlineSVGModule` to your list of module imports:

 ```typescript
 import { InlineSVGModule } from 'ng2-inline-svg';